 ~Sir Winston Churchill

-In this class, which is a continuation of our first-year class, students will continue to expand their vocabulary and knowledge of Attic Greek grammar.
-Building on their knowledge of inflection and verbs, we will be able to explore more original readings from Greek authors.
-Through reading and direct grammar instruction, we will expand our grammatical foundations, encountering 3rd declension nouns, relative clauses, our first μι (mi) verb, the aorist tense, and much more.
+In this class, which is a continuation of our Fall Semester class, students will continue to expand their vocabulary and knowledge of Attic Greek grammar.
+Building on their knowledge of inflection and present system verbs, we will be able to explore more original readings from Greek authors.
+Through reading and direct grammar instruction, we will expand our grammatical foundations, encountering verbs (omega and contract verbs) in the active, middle, and passive voices, pronouns, and the 3rd declension.

 Note to parents: